iterative/cml/README.md

 git push origin experiment
 ```

-6. In GitHub, open up a Pull Request to compare the `experiment` branch to
+5. In GitHub, open up a Pull Request to compare the `experiment` branch to
    `master`.

 ![](imgs/make_pr.png)

 Shortly, you should see a comment from `github-actions` appear in the Pull
 Request with your CML report.
-This is a result of the function
+This is a result of the `cml-send-comment`
-`cml-send-comment` in your workflow.
+function in your workflow.

 ![](imgs/cml_first_report.png)

-This is the outline of the CML workflow: when you push changes to your GitHub
+This is the outline of the CML workflow:

+- you push changes to your GitHub repository,
-repository, the workflow in your `.github/workflows/cml.yaml` file gets run and
+- the workflow in your `.github/workflows/cml.yaml` file gets run, and
-a report is generated.
-CML functions let you display relevant results from the
+- a report is generated and posted to GitHub.

+CML functions let you display relevant results from the workflow — such as model
-workflow — such as model performance metrics and visualizations — in GitHub
+performance metrics and visualizations — in GitHub checks and comments.
+What
-checks and comments.
-What kind of workflow you want to run, and want to put in
-your CML report, is up to you.
+kind of workflow you want to run, and want to put in your CML report, is up to
+you.

 ## Using CML with DVC

-In many ML projects, data isn't stored in a Git repository and needs to be
+In many ML projects, data isn't stored in a Git repository, but needs to be
 downloaded from external sources.
 [DVC](https://dvc.org) is a common way to
 bring data to your CML runner.
 DVC also lets you visualize how metrics differ
 between commits to make reports like this:

 ![](imgs/dvc_cml_long_report.png)

-The `.github/workflows/cml.yaml` file to create this report is:
+The `.github/workflows/cml.yaml` file used to create this report is:

 ```yaml
 name: model-training